Yawunik: Description

-Yawunik had large size for megacheiran, up to 11.66 cm long not including great appendage.
-It had four eyes, in the anteriormost position of the head, and lateral eyes are larger.
-Yawunik differs from other leanchoilid such as Leanchoilia by having numerous teeth on great appendage, and probably it used great appendages to grasp prey.
+Yawunik was large for a megacheiran, up to 11.66 cm long not including the great appendages.
+It had four eyes; two in the anteriormost position of the head, as well as lateral eyes which were larger.
+Yawunik differs from other leanchoilids such as Leanchoilia by having numerous teeth on the last two rami of the great appendage, which were likely used to grasp prey.